Get out of the house this winter and discover a plethora of wonderful walks, all within driving distance of Leeds.

 It takes just 45 minutes to get to Marsden, a town on the edge of the Peak District National Park.
 From there you can start the wonderful Wessenden Valley Walk.
-This linear, 8 mile route will take you through one of the most Northern valleys in the park where you can take in stunning views, as well as passing four different reservoirs – Butterley, Blakely, Wessenden and Wessenden Head.
-It’s at the latter that the route ends and you’ll retrace your steps back into town where The Railway or The Riverhead Brewery Tap are waiting to warm you up with a pint or a bite to eat.
+This linear, 8-mile route will take you through one of the most Northern valleys in the park where you can take in stunning views, as well as passing four different reservoirs – Butterley, Blakely, Wessenden and Wessenden Head.
+It’s at the latter that the route ends and you’ll retrace your steps back into town to make your way home.

 The walk starts at Marsden Moor Estate Office, The Old Goods Yard, Station Road, Marsden, West Yorkshire, HD7 6DH, OS Reference – SE047118.